john-yuan/dev-simple-logger/README.md

 ## Install

-This module is published to [NPM][NPM], you can install it with following command:
+This module is published to [NPM][NPM], you can install it with the following command:

 [NPM]: https://www.npmjs.com/package/@john-yuan/dev-simple-logger